 Einstein is reported to have once said that time is what a clock measures.
 Some say that what we experience as time is really our experience of the phenomenon of entropy, the second law of thermodynamics.
 Entropy, loosely explained, is the tendency for things to become disorganized.
 Hot coffee always goes cold.
 It never reheats itself.
 Eggs don’t unscramble themselves.
 Your room gets messy and you have to expend energy to clean it, until it gets messy again.

 Here at NIST, we don’t worry about any of these philosophical notions of time.
 For us, time is the interval between two events.
 That could be the rising and setting of the sun, the swing of a pendulum from one side to another, or the back-and-forth vibration of a small piece of quartz.
-For the most precise measurement of the second, we look at the electromagnetic waves that an atom releases and consider the very short time it takes two successive peaks of the wave to hit a detector.
-This “frequency” — the number of wave cycles that hit a detector per second — can be used to precisely define very brief time intervals.
+For the most precise measurement of the second, we look at the resonant frequencies of atoms.

 James Clerk Maxwell, the father of electromagnetic theory, was the first person to suggest that we might use the frequencies of atomic radiation as a kind of invariant natural pendulum, but he was talking about this in the mid-19th century, long before we could exert any kind of control over individual atoms.
 We would have to wait a century for NIST’s Harold Lyons to build the world’s first atomic clock.

 Lyons’ atomic clock, which he and his team debuted in 1949, was actually based on the ammonia molecule, but the principle is essentially the same.
-Inside a chamber, a gas of atoms or molecules fly into a device that emits microwave radiation.
-The emitter creates microwave radiation with a narrow range of frequencies.
-When the emitter hits the right frequency, it energizes a maximum number of atoms.
-The atoms want to lose that energy as quickly as possible, and that loss of energy is manifested as microwaves with a specific frequency.
-The time it takes a defined number of wavelengths of those microwaves to hit a detector is what we call a second.
+Inside a chamber, a gas of atoms or molecules fly into a device that emits microwave radiation with a narrow range of frequencies.
+When the emitter hits the right frequency, it causes a maximum number of atoms to change state, enabling scientists measure the duration of a certain number of cycles and define a second.

 Lyons’ clock, while revolutionary, wasn’t any better at keeping time than doing so by astronomical observations.
 The first clock that used cesium and was accurate enough to be used as a time standard was built by NIST’s counterpart in the U.K., the National Physical Laboratory, in 1955.
 NIST’s first cesium clock accurate enough to be used as a time standard, NBS-2, was built a few years later in 1958 and went into service as the U.S. official time standard on January 1, 1960.
 It had an uncertainty of one second in every 3,000 years, meaning that it kept time to within 1/3,000 of a second per year, pretty good compared to an average quartz watch, which might gain or lose a second every month.